In this guide

 When we take the decision to cancel hearingsBack to top

 We will apply to cancel a hearing if we know that the nurse, midwife or nursing associate has a terminal illness.
 When this happens, we close the case because we recognise it wouldn’t be right for us to continue to pursue a case about a regulatory concern in those circumstances.

 We don’t apply to cancel hearings just because there are difficulties with our evidence.
 Then, the right way forward is for us to apply the Fitness to Practise Committee to offer no evidence.

-Nurses, midwives and nursing associates are also able to apply for voluntary removal, which can bring their registration to an end without their case going to a final adjudication.
+Nurses, midwives and nursing associates are also able to apply for agreed removal, which can bring their registration to an end without their case going to a final adjudication.

 These powers are usually more appropriate than us using our power to cancel a hearing.

 What happens when we apply to cancel a hearing?Back to top

 Our case presenter will prepare a document, called a ‘reasoned opinion’ that sets the background to the case, and explains the nurse, midwife or nursing associate’s health condition.

 The Chair will then decide whether to direct that the case should be closed.